 To control its buoyancy, a nautilus pumps fluids in and out its shell chambers, which are connected by tubes called "siphuncles."

-For unkown reasons, nautilus populations tend to be 75 percent male and 25 percent female.
+For unknown reasons, nautilus populations tend to be 75 percent male and 25 percent female.